ip-tools/patzilla/README.rst

 Getting started
 ===============
 Getting started with the software or deploying it yourself is quite easy if you are familiar with Python.
-We will only cover development here, see `install docs`_ about how to run a sandbox instance.
+We will only cover development here, see the `install documentation`_ page about how to install, configure and run an instance.
 The software should work on any other Linux or BSD distribution, but this is beyond the scope of the README.

-The software has been tested on Python 2.7 and Python 3.6.
+The software has been tested on Python 2.7, it is not ready for Python 3.6 yet.

 Project information